At Home After a Knee Replacement

 Activities

-Avoid activities that put stress on your knee, including:
+Avoid activities that put stress on your knee, like jogging, jumping, and strenuous sports.:

 Walking and riding a stationary exercise bike are excellent activities after a knee replacement.
 Swimming is another low-impact option.
 Ask your surgeon when it is safe to swim.
 Your physical therapist will also recommend daily exercises to strengthen your knee.